uga-libraries/general-aip/README.md

 Includes one test file per function, and a test to run the full script.
 Unit test scripts should be run with the script repo folder "tests" as the current working directory.

+Before running test_check_configuration.py, rename the configuration_test.py file in the tests folder to configuration.py and rename it back to configuration_test.py once the test is complete.
+Otherwise, the wrong configuration.py is used for all other tests.

 Known issue: Tests that check the contents of XML may fail due to the inconsistent order of element attributes.

 ## Workflow